LIU Post

-LIU Post (formally, the C.W.
-Post Campus of Long Island University, and often referred to as C.W.
-Post) is a private university in Brookville, New York.
-It is the largest campus of the private Long Island University system.
+LIU Post, formally the C.W.
+Post Campus of Long Island University and often referred to as C.W.
+Post, is a private university in Brookville, New York, United States.
+Located on Long Island, it is part of Long Island University (LIU), and the largest school in the LIU system.

+History

-The campus is named after breakfast cereal inventor Charles William Post, father of Marjorie Merriweather Post, who sold the property (which had been her Long Island estate known as Hillwood) to LIU in 1951 for $200,000 ($ today).
-Three years after it acquired the property, LIU renamed it C.W.
+The campus is named after C.W.
+Post, father of Marjorie Merriweather Post, who sold her Long Island estate known as Hillwood to Long Island University in 1951 for $200,000 ($ today).
+Three years after acquiring the property, LIU renamed it C.W.
 Post College in honor of Post's father.

 Campus

-LIU Post is located on 307 acre of rolling hills in the Village of Brookville, New York (on Long Island's North Shore).
+LIU Post is located on 307 acre of rolling hills in Brookville, New York, on Long Island's North Shore.
 The area is sometimes datelined as Greenvale, because there is no "Brookville" post office, and the school is in the zip code that is served by the Greenvale post office, which is to the west.
-"Greenvale" is also the name of the nearest Long Island Rail Road station.
+Greenvale station is the nearest Long Island Rail Road station.

 Humanities Hall and Life Sciences/Pell Hall are the main educational buildings on campus, and house most of the core curriculum classes.
 Classes are also held in Hoxie Hall, Roth Hall, Lorber Hall, the Theater Film and Dance building, Sculpture Studio, Crafts Center, Fine Arts Center, B. Davis Schwartz Memorial Library, and the Kahn Discovery Center.

-Kumble Hall serves as the Student Services building and houses the Registrar, Bursar, Records and Registration, Financial Aid, Academic Counseling, and Professional Experience and Career Planning (PEP) offices.

 The Tilles Center for the Performing Arts is on the west side of the campus.
 Previously known as the Bush-Brown Concert Theater (named for the longtime Long Island University chancellor Dr. Albert Bush-Brown), the Tilles Center has hosted many musical and theatrical events.

-The Hillwood Commons serves as the student activities center, and also has several administrative offices.
+The Hillwood Commons serves as the student activities center, and also houses several administrative offices, including financial aid and bursars office, as well as the Promise office which handles all student day-to-day activities (classes, student organizations, housing, etc).
 Hillwood has a study lounge, commuter lounge, recreation lounge, and TV lounge (located on opposite sides of the two-story building) that are open as long as Hillwood is open.
-The Hillwood Cafe, Subway, and Starbucks are all located here, and serve as the main dining areas, along with the Winnick Student Center.
+The Hillwood Cafe, Subway, and Starbucks are all located here and serve as the main dining areas, along with the Winnick Student Center serving as the single dining hall on campus for residential students.

 The Hillwood Commons serves as a meeting area for resident and commuter students to get to know each other through informal association outside of the classroom.
-The Hillwood Commons area also houses the Student Technology Center, Hillwood Computer Lab, Hillwood Cinema, and Steinberg Museum of Art at Hillwood.
+The Hillwood Commons area also houses the Campus Concierge, Hillwood Computer Lab, Hillwood Cinema, School Bookstore, and multiple student run businesses, such as Browse (electronics store), The Student Body Collective (Clothing boutique), and Sharknation (merchandise shop).